-All about Delayed Completion (also known as Delayed Settlement)
+All about Delayed Completion (also known as Delayed Settlement or Long Settlement)

-The Delayed Completion period will end with a simultaneous settlement of the purchase and sale.
+The Delayed Completion period will end when completion/settlement of the Contract takes place.

 These are some examples where Delayed Completion works for a Vendor, a Purchaser or often, for both.